Hidehiko Yoshida: Last fights

 Yoshida defeated Satoshi Ishii at Dynamite!!
 2009.
 Ishii had been pursued by many of the best organizations in the world such as the UFC and Strikeforce, to name a few.
 Yoshida was a significant underdog but came out in the first round and dominated the less-experienced Ishii, landing many punches including a right overhand that staggered Ishii, as well as a series of uppercuts and knees from the clinch.
-Ishii somewhat found his range in the second round from the clinch, but then landed an illegal knee to the groin of Yoshida, which badly hurt the veteran.
-Yoshida actually had to have his protective cup changed, but was ultimately able to demonstrate his heart by continuing to fight.
-Yoshida was taken down at the end of the second round and then was not as effective in the third round, getting hit with numerous strikes from Ishii, but ultimately held his own and was able to pull off the upset win via unanimous decision.
+Ishii somewhat found his range in the second round from the clinch, but then landed an illegal knee to the groin of Yoshida, which hurt the veteran.
+Yoshida needed his protective cup replaced but ultimately continued to fight.
+Later, toward the end of the second round, he was taken down, and in the third round, he continued to absorb numerous strikes from Ishii.
+Nonetheless, Yoshida won via unanimous decision.

-As his retirement, Yoshida participated in an event called ASTRA for his last fight on April 25, 2010, as a response to his frustration with his previous promotion.
+To commemorate his retirement, Yoshida participated in an event called ASTRA for his last fight on April 25, 2010, as a response to his frustration with his previous promotion.
 Yoshida lost the fight via unanimous decision to Kazuhiro Nakamura, a long-time student of his dojo.

 Personal life

 Yoshida is a graduate of Meiji University where he was part of the Judo Club.

 In 2000, he founded the "Yoshida Dojo".
 It is a mixed martial arts academy based in Tokyo, Japan that focuses on judo.
 Many members, including Yoshida, have participated in both judo and mixed martial arts.
 The dojo is promoted and managed by J-Rock Management and Viva Judo!
-Entertainment and has produced some of Japan's top fighters.
+Entertainment.